Frenchineer/ISOFastInstall/README.md

 # ISOFastInstall
 simple powershell script to create bootable usb devices

+it will always choose disk1 as the usb target, this may cause big problem if you have 2 disks other than the usb you want to flash. always use one usb stick at a time, if you have multiple device plugged you won't be able to choose wich is going to be erased.

 Place your ISOs in the ISO folder (use this format to be sure there is no syntax errors: OSversion.iso exemples: WINDOWS10.iso, KALI2022_2amd64.iso, dots in name will probably crash everything).
 Launch with start.ps1, select options, wait and your usb device is ready.